AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 To set dates, you can use strings with dates or date/times.
 Anychart automatically converts them to [Date objects](#date_object).
 For example, the string `"2018-01-15"` is equivalent to `new Date("2018-01-15")`.

-As a rule, you should also set:
+As a rule, to make sure that strings are interpreted correctly, you should also set:

 * [input date/time format](inputdatetimeformat\(\))
 * [input locale](inputlocale\(\))